Mail the following items to:

-- If your mailing or email address or phone number have changed, please send up-dates so we can keep our database current and that your renewed permit will be mailed to your current address.
+- If your mailing or email address or phone number have changed, please send updates so we can keep our database current and that your renewed permit will be mailed to your current address.

 - If you have not already submitted a signed report form covering the last year your permit was valid, one must be included in the renewal package.
 Failure to submit a report form will prevent the Program of Vertebrate Paleontology from issuing you a renewed permit.

-- If you need your renewed permit(s) urgently, for an extra $5 fee we will scan your permit card and email you a digit file of the scan.
+- If you need your renewed permit(s) urgently, for an extra $5 fee we will scan your permit card and email you a digital file of the scan.
 This email will be sent on the day we process the renewal, and so will arrive 2 to 5 days before the actual permit card in the regular mail.
 Include a note stating you want this service and the email address where it should be sent.
-Please make sure the exact spelling of the email address is correct and legible, e.g. make sure zeros (0) and letter O cannot be confused, as well as number 1, capital letter I, and lowercase letter L.
+Please make sure the exact spelling of the email address is correct and legible, e.g. make sure zeros (0) and the letter O cannot be confused, as well as the number 1, the capital letter I, and the lowercase letter L.